-If you want to play but do not normally receive a raffle pack in the post, please get in touch with our Supporter Care team on 0300 123 1875 or email email@example.comOpens email client .
+If you want to play but do not normally receive a raffle pack in the post, please contact Supporter Care by calling 0300 123 1875 or email email@example.comOpens email client .
 Alternatively, you can play online at raffleentry.org.uk/motabilityOpens in new window .

-How we have helped Grace and her family
+How we have helped Emma and her family

 If you would prefer to receive copy of the winners list by post, please contact Supporter Care on 0300 123 1875 or email firstname.lastname@example.org Opens email client